linrongbin16/fzfx.nvim/README.md

 - The yank text variant is named with `P` suffix (just like press the `p` key).
 - The only current buffer variant is named with `B` suffix.

-Especially for git commands:

-- The remote git branch variant is named with `R` suffix.
-- The git files in current directory variant is named with `C` suffix.

 > Note: command names can be configured, see [Configuration](#-configuration).

 ### Bind Keys